Juanita Craft: Biography

 She later served two terms on the Dallas City Council from 1975 and 1979.
 Craft became a towering historic figure in the Civil Rights Movement in Texas, and was given many awards for her efforts, including the NAACP Golden Heritage Life Membership Award in 1978, the Eleanor Roosevelt Humanitarian Award in 1984, and she was recognized by the NAACP for her fifty years of service shortly before her death at the age of 83 on August 6, 1985.

 Legacy

 The Juanita Jewel Craft Recreation Center and a Dallas city park were named in her honor as was a U.S. Post Office in southeast Dallas.
 Craft home on Warren Avenue in South Dallas is now the Juanita J. Craft Civil Rights House and is part of Dallas's Wheatley Place Historic District.

 Many historic figures, including Martin Luther King, Jr., and President Lyndon B. Johnson, climbed the wooden steps of its front porch to seek audience with Craft.

 Personal and awards

 Craft was married twice, first to a childhood friend Charles Floyd Langham from 1921 to 1925.
 Craft's second marriage was to salesman and gambler Johnnie Edward Craft from 1937 until his death in 1950.

+Juanita Craft Civil Rights House and Museum

+Craft willed her home to the City of Dallas upon her death in 1985.

+The City of Dallas operated the house as a historic site starting in 1994.
+In 2018, while being converted into a museum, the house was damaged by a flood caused by a burst pipe.
+In 2020, The Junior League of Dallas announced a partnership with the City of Dallas and the Friends of the Juanita Craft Civil Rights House to help fund the costs to restore the house and open it as a museum.
+The project was also supported with grants from the National Park Service.

+The Juanita Craft Civil Rights House and Museum opened to the public in 2023.